ColinKennedy/rez_developer_packages/rez_lint/README.md

 - TODO finish bad-author
 - Fix vimgrep sorting.
 The line / column number should be ascending

-- rename "verbose" to "details" and make "verbose" show logging statements
 - change the clear option to allow you to clear just a single class, if needed
 - Add executed checkers into the context